Safety Net Income Benefit (SNIB)

 - Earner's pre-termination weekly earnings refers to the weekly average of the gross earnings received by the person as an earner during the 12 months immediately before the day on which the post-accident employment was terminated.

-- Self-employed's pre-termination weekly earnings means the amount assessed by the TAC having regard to the earnings of the person during the 12 months immediately preceding the day on which the person can no longer sustain his/her self-employment.
+- Self-employed's pre-termination weekly earnings means the amount assessed by the TAC having regard to the earnings of the person during the 12 months immediately preceding the day on which the person can no longer sustain their self-employment.

 Transport Accident Act 1986 reference: s.54A(7)